 Hoya coaches continue to support camp

 Hoyas add nine on offense, eight on defense and one on special teams

 Hoyas bring in 23 student-athletes from 14 different states

-Kolt’s defensive line was a strength for the Hoyas defense in 2013, as Alec May and Jordan Richardson were both named All-Patriot League (PL) Second Team.
+Kolt’s defensive line was a strength for the Hoyas defense during the previous two seasons.
+Alec May turned in an All-American campaign while leading the nation and breaking a single-season program record with 16.5 sacks.
+Jordan Richardson also earned Second Team All-Patriot League honors for the second time.
+In 2013, May and Richardson were both named All-Patriot League (PL) Second Team.
 May and Richardson each had career-highs with 12 tackles for loss, while May’s 7.0 sacks was among the PL’s top ten.
 Richard Shankle also posted a career-high with 9.5 tackles for loss.

 In 2012, Kolt worked with offensive line coach Brian Miller with the offensive line in addition to working with tight ends, special teams, defensive scout teams and breaking down film.
 Under Kolt, tight end Daniel Sprotte emerged as a receiving threat within GU’s offense, finishing fourth on the team with 15 receptions for 134 yards.
 The Hoyas offensive linemen helped the squad improve the rushing attack by over 48 yards per game.

 Kolt began his time on the Hilltop as the offensive line assistant and tight ends coach coach prior to the Georgetown University football team’s winter training period in 2011.
 In his first season he helped Tucker Stafford complete his transition from quarterback to tight end, as Stafford led the team’s TE’s with 10 catches for 103 yards and a touchdown.